-Special abilities recharge over time, in addition to building up more quickly under certain conditions (picking up Orbs of Light regenerates Super energy, some melee attacks help regenerate grenades, and so on).
+Special abilities recharge over time, in addition to building up more quickly under certain conditions (picking up Orbs of Power regenerates Super energy, some melee attacks help regenerate grenades, and so on).
 Unless you know an especially sturdy adversary is coming up soon, don't save available special abilities for a rainy day; Use them as often as possible, especially on clustered enemies, challenging foes, and particularly nasty commander-types.

 SPRINTING INTO COVER

 To sprint, push in the left analog stick while moving on the ground.
 Sprinting gets you from point A to point B faster than a normal running pace and makes it much more likely you’ll dodge enemy attacks and gunfire along the way.
 A life-saving habit to develop: Whenever your shield is broken, drop what you’re doing and sprint into cover to let the shield regenerate.
 Don’t get greedy during shoot-outs!

 The only catch regarding sprinting is that it’s a commitment.
 You can’t do anything else while sprinting, so no firing or reloading a weapon.
 If you need to move quickly while reloading at the same time, try aerial movement.